GCTC-NTGC/TalentCloud/public_html/README.md

 #### Autoprefixer

-[Autoprefixer](https://github.com/postcss/autoprefixer) does the incredible magic of adding browser prefixers to our CSS for us!
+[Autoprefixer](https://github.com/postcss/autoprefixer) does the incredible magic of adding browser prefixes to our CSS for us!
 This includes prefixes such as `-webkit-` and `-moz-`.

 #### CSSnano